 Vocal folds have been found to completely close during swallowing in those with tracheostomy.
 However, the duration of time of vocal fold closure has been found to be significantly shorter compared to normal individuals.
 Coordination of vocal fold movement, submental EMG activity, and deglutitive apnea was disrupted in the tracheostomy patients as compared to the control subjects (Shaker, R et al, 1995).

 Studies have also shown that tracheostomy may result in disordered abductor and adductor laryngeal reflexes (Sasaki,.CT et al, 1977).

 Poor secretion management

-Since there is no airflow through the upper airway when with an inflated cuff, there is a lack of sensation of secretions which tend to pool above the level of the cuff.
-Since there is not an airtight seal, aspiration secretions may pass around the cuff and into the lower airways and lungs.
-Subglottic suctioning and tracheal suctioning can aid to lessen the amount of secretions that enter the lungs.
+Since there is no airflow through the upper airway with an inflated cuff, there is a lack of sensation of secretions which tend to pool above the level of the cuff.
+Since there is not an airtight seal, aspirated secretions may pass around the cuff and into the lower airways and lungs.
 Secretions are also unable to be coughed through the upper airway due to impaired subglottic pressures with an open tracheostomy tube.
+Subglottic and tracheal suctioning can aid to lessen the amount of secretions that enter the lungs. .

 Patients with tracheostomy tubes have been found to have a higher secretion levels compared to those without tracheostomy tubes.
-Secretion levels has been associated with aspiration for patients with higher secretion levels more likely to aspirate than patients with lower secretion levels and this occurs also individuals with tracheostomy (Donzelli et al, 2003, 2006).
+Secretion levels have been associated with aspiration for patients, with higher secretion levels more likely to aspirate than patients with lower secretion levels (Donzelli et al, 2003, 2006).

 Mechanical Ventilation and Swallowing